eiffel-community/eiffel/eiffel-syntax-and-usage/event-design-guidelines.md

 Following the guidelines stated, they address the following issues:

-* __Protocol variants__: By using the protocol it gives the best possible conditions for a non-initiated event consumers to make sense of any given set of events.
+* __Protocol variants__: By using the protocol it gives the best possible conditions for non-initiated event consumers to make sense of any given set of events.
 * __Inconsistency__: By providing clear explanations of each member for both producers and consumers it minimizes the risk for both data divergence and